SitecorePowerShell/Book/installation.md

 #### Compile Your Own Binaries

 You may also clone the project from [GitHub][5] and compile it.
 This allows you to access the latest functionality without waiting for a new release.
 See the following [contributor guide](contributor-guide.md) for instructions on how to get up and running.
-Additionally, Adam blogged about it early on in this [article][6].

 #### Troubleshooting